BDSM Collars: Meanings, Types & Ceremony Ideas

 -

 Meaning mismatch: One partner thinks "wedding," the other thinks "fun toy."
-This isn't failure, it's feedback.
-Sit down, renegotiate, or de-collar kindly.
+We've seen this come up more than any other collar issue among our users.
+It's not failure, it's feedback.
+Sit down, name what the collar means to each of you in plain language, and renegotiate or de-collar kindly.
 (Re-collaring later is allowed.
 Love evolves.)
 Clear communication and boundary setting can help prevent these mismatches.

 -